 The following illustrates an example where the MR-JET-FAN1 is removed from the MR-JET-200G.
+The number of screws for mounting differs depending on the fan unit.

 1. Remove the screws that fixed the fan unit.
 Keep the removed screws for installation of the new fan unit.